-The Box MCP Server allows you to interact with Box files and folders through various operations including search, text extraction, AI-based querying, and data extraction.
-It implements the Model Context Protocol (MCP) to standardize interactions with Box's API.
+The Box MCP Server is a Python project that integrates with the Box API to perform various operations including file search, text extraction, AI-based querying, and data extraction.
+It implements the Model Context Protocol (MCP) to standardize interactions with Box services and data sources.

 git clone https://github.com/box-community/mcp-server-box.git